 Aaron Schultz was born and raised in the small, farming community of Terra Bella, California, and attended Zion Lutheran School from Kindergarten through 8th grade.
 After receiving his degree in elementary education from the University of Nebraska-Lincoln, Mr. Schultz taught 5th grade at St. Paul Lutheran School in New Orleans.
 While at St. Paul's, he also served as the Athletic Director and was selected as Chairman of the Lutheran Schools Athletic League of New Orleans.
 In 2011 Mr. Schultz completed the LCMS School Leadership Development Program.
 Before coming to Immanuel, Mr. Schultz served as the principal of Redeemer Lutheran School in Denver in addition to his teaching responsibilities in 7th and 8th grade.

 Mr. Schultz is grateful for the opportunity to share the saving message of the Gospel with his students, encouraging them to love and serve one another as Christ first loved us.
 Mr. Schultz teaches Mathematics, Science and Physical Education to ILS Upper School students.
-He lives in Alexandria with his wife Katie and their sons, Canon and Benjamin.
+He lives in Alexandria with his wife Katie and their sons, Canon, Benjamin and Samuel.

 Ruth Stone, Manager of Operations and Director of Extended Care